-3.20 ALTER TABLESPACE
+3.25 ALTER TABLESPACE

 The ALTER TABLESPACE command adds a file to an existing tablespace or changes the tablespace type from autoextend to regular or from regular to autoextend or changes the tablespace type from read-write to read-only or from read-only to read-write.
-Only a DBA or SYSADM may execute the ALTER TABLESPACE command.
+Only users with DBA, SYSDBA or SYSADM security privileges can execute the ALTER TABLESPACE command.